magalifabri/ft_services/README.md

 - create/update an object with a .yaml file: `kubectl apply -f <path/to/yaml>`
 - delete all the objects defined in a .yaml file: `kubectl delete -f <path/to/yaml>`
 - open a terminal in a pod: `kubectl exec -it <full object name> -- bin/bash`
+- check which pods have failed liveness probes: `kubectl describe pods | grep "^Name:\|Liveness probe failed"` (if no "Liveness probe failed" messages follow below the name of an image, it's healthy)

 ## Resources
 - General